Sherry520/LoginCAU/README.md

 ```bash
 > You have already logged in, do you want to log out? (y[es]/n[o], default no):
 ```
+## Data
+In LoginCAU.py's directory, user information is stored in the ***data.pkl*** file, which contains the login ID and encrypted password.
 # Question
 1. Logout failed!
 You have to logout using your browser.